microsoft/python-package-template/README.md

 This project is a template for creating Python projects that follows the Python Standards declared in PEP 621.
 It uses a pyproject.toml file to configure the project.

-Flit is used to simplify the build process and publish to PyPI, however for private packages or more complicated setups the use of a separate setup.py and setup.cfg files is okay.
-However, with Flit, you can manage all relevant configurations within the pyproject.toml file, streamlining development and promoting maintainability by centralizing project metadata, dependencies, and build specifications in one place.
+Flit is used to simplify the build process and publish to PyPI, however for private packages or more complicated setups the use of a separate setup.py and setup.cfg files is recommended.
+With Flit, you can manage all relevant configurations within the pyproject.toml file, streamlining development and promoting maintainability by centralizing project metadata, dependencies, and build specifications in one place.

 ## Project Organization